-The Social Enterprise Mark Company believes it is beneficial to our economy, our society and our environment to have a strong social enterprise movement and believes it will grow in size and strength if more people – from customers, to businesses to the government – are able to easily identify what a social enterprise is.
+The Social Enterprise Mark CIC believes it is beneficial to our economy, our society and our environment to have a strong social enterprise movement and believes it will grow in size and strength if more people – from customers, to businesses to the government – are able to easily identify what a social enterprise is.

 In response to the Public Services (Social Value) Act, social enterprises can demonstrate social value with the Social Enterprise Mark.

 To qualify for the Mark, social enterprises must meet the criteria, which includes proving that between 50-100% of profits are spent on social purposes.
 The Social Enterprise Mark is the only way to guarantee this, acting as a benchmark when bidding for contracts.